mozilla/dxr/docs/source/development.rst

 The Format Version
 ------------------

-At the root level of the repo lurks a file called :file:`format`.
+In the :file:`dxr` folder lurks a file called :file:`format`.
 Its role is to facilitate the automatic deployment of new versions of DXR using a script like the included :file:`deploy.py`.
 The format file contains an integer which represents the instance format expected by the DXR code.
 If a change in the